Call Today! Free Immediate Response (818) 781-1570

 Keep in mind that California Health & Safety Code 11366 requires continuous or repeated violations.

-In cases where the drugs did in fact belong to you, our criminal attorneys may be able to show that the evidence seized by the police was the result of an illegal search and seizure.
+In cases where the drugs did, in fact, belong to you, our criminal attorneys may be able to show that the evidence seized by the police was the result of an illegal search and seizure.

 Keep in mind that even if you were running a drug house, police are still legally obligated to seize any evidence in a lawful manner under